WaffleInvoice Blog

 You handle a high volume of receipts.
 Mobile receipt capture and auto-categorization are mature in FreshBooks.

-Your team is 5+ people who all need to invoice.
-Multi-user roles and permissions are deeper.
+Your team is 5 or more people who all need to invoice.
+Multi-user roles and permissions go deeper.

 Migration: Switching from FreshBooks to WaffleInvoice

-If you are already on FreshBooks and considering a switch:
+If you are already on FreshBooks and weighing a switch, the steps are short.

-Export your client list as CSV from FreshBooks (Settings, Data Export).
-Import into WaffleInvoice (Settings, Import).
-Recreate any saved line items (usually 10 to 20 of them).
-Update your payment method on file with Stripe Connect.
-Pick a clean cutover date, usually the first of the month, and start sending new invoices from WaffleInvoice.
-Leave existing FreshBooks invoices in place until they are paid.
+Export your client list as CSV from FreshBooks (Settings, then Data Export).
+Import it into WaffleInvoice (Settings, then Import).
+Recreate your saved line items, usually 10 to 20 of them.
+Update your payment method with Stripe Connect.
+Pick a clean cutover date, usually the first of the month, and start sending new invoices from WaffleInvoice while leaving existing FreshBooks invoices in place until they are paid.

-Most service businesses complete the migration in 1 to 2 hours.
+Most service businesses finish the migration in 1 to 2 hours.
 The savings start the same day you stop renewing your FreshBooks plan.

 The Verdict

 For most service businesses, plumbers, electricians, HVAC techs, cleaners, landscapers, handymen, WaffleInvoice is the better fit at a meaningfully lower cost.
-The free plan covers most solo operations.
-The Pro plan at $19/month handles recurring billing and advanced automation when you need it.
+The free plan covers most solo operations, and the Pro plan at $19 a month handles recurring billing and advanced automation when you need it.

-FreshBooks is still a strong product, especially for service businesses with deep accounting needs or larger teams who already use it and are comfortable.
-If you have already spent six months learning FreshBooks and have it integrated with your accountant's process, the cost of switching may not be worth it.
+FreshBooks is still a strong product, especially for service businesses with deep accounting needs or larger teams already using it and comfortable with it.
+If you have spent six months learning FreshBooks and have it wired into your accountant's process, the cost of switching may not be worth it.

-If you are picking a tool for the first time, or you are spending more on FreshBooks than feels right, give WaffleInvoice a 30-day trial.
-Use it for a month, see if it covers what you need.
+If you are choosing a tool for the first time, or spending more on FreshBooks than feels right, give WaffleInvoice a 30-day trial.
+Use it for a month and see if it covers what you need.
 Most service businesses find the answer is yes.

 Sign up free at waffleinvoice.com.
 No credit card required.
 Send your first invoice in 60 seconds.